Henry Stanford enters his sixth season with the Terrier football program, including his third as head coach.

-In his first season as head coach Stanford led the Hiram to a trio of wins while posting a winning record at Charles A. Henry Field.
+In his first season as head coach Stanford led Hiram to a trio of wins while posting a winning record at Charles A. Henry Field.
 Over the course of the year, Hiram set nine new program standards, including breaking the total yardage and total offense per game (376.7) marks.

 Coach Stanford led six players to All-NCAC honors, including three first-team honorees in senior wideout Joshua Philander, senior defensive tackle Zayd Maybin and junior running back Danny Robinson.